-objective is to improve the current and future welfare of humans through
+Environmental science aims to improve the current and future welfare of humans through

 the application of science and the development of sound environmental policies.
+You

 Why environmental science at OSU?

-As an environmental science major at OSU, your courses will involve problem-solving studies related
+As an environmental science major, you will engage in problem-solving studies related

 to water and soil quality, economics, environmental policy, political science, resource

 management and engineering.
-In addition, you will gain important
+You will also gain important skills in communication,

 Soil and water quality